dannylanda/EPA-Project/README.md

 3. For urgent issues, use the #devops-support Slack channel

 ## Confidentiality
 This project and documentation are confidential and proprietary to JD Sports.
 Do not share any details externally.
+Do not expose any internal IP addresses or internal brand guidelines/tone of voice to anyone outside of JD Sports.